 This is on top of the possible side effects that you may experience while taking Propranolol; like all medicines, Propranolol can cause unwanted side effects as well as benefiting the user.

 However, these side effects are unusual — most users do not experience any adverse effects at all.
-You can read about how real users have found their experience by visiting our Propranolol reviews page.

 If side effects do occur, they are normally mild (especially at the low dosage used to treat situational anxiety) and will go away in time.
 You can find out more about possible Propranolol side effects here.